insure logo

 • Note items of higher value, such as artwork, collectibles, diamond jewelry and watches, which may need a certified appraisal and special additional coverage due to their higher value.

-There are two types of home insurance coverage for your property: cash value vs. replacement value.
+There are two types of home insurance coverage for your property: actual cash value (AVC) vs. replacement cost value (RCV).
 The difference can be substantial in the case of a claim.
+On a standard policy, personal property is covered at ACV unless you upgrade your coverage.

-Replacement value coverage is higher in price but may be less of a hassle in case of a significant home insurance claim.
-The coverage will reimburse you for a new model.
-This means that the coverage will reimburse the price of a new and comparable model of the item, such as a TV, even if the covered television is older or no longer available.
+Replacement cost coverage is higher in price but may be less of a hassle in case of a significant home insurance claim.
+RCV coverage will reimburse you for the price of a new and comparable model of the item, such as a TV, even if the covered television is older or no longer available.

-Home insurance typically sets limits on your personal property categories.
+Home insurance typically sets special limits on certain personal property categories.

 “Check your policy’s coverage limits.
 For example, you may find that jewelry is capped at $1,000 to $2,000 total,” Coffeen Mcevoy says.